 So maybe I should just own it: Facebook, Twitter, and blog friends, I'm forty years old.
 Many of you knew me when I was an awkward high school student, an awkward college student, or an awkward graduate student.
 Some of you know me primarily through blogging and social media; there’s even a disconcerting number of you whom I’ve never met.
 (Hello, strangers.)

 Now I’m forty, with a mortgage, an academic job with tenure, a lovely and supportive wife and two lovely children.
 Not awkward.
 Pretty good, even.

-But let’s not confine ourselves today to the brief announcement and smiling picture combo that has become the thing to do when crossing milestones of this sort.
-Part of what can be so irksome about social media is that it can all just be so shallow; the need to project a positive image means we are sometimes just being false.
+But let’s not confine ourselves today to the brief announcement and smiling picture combo that's kind of the thing to do these days.
+Part of what's so annoying about social media is how shallow it can be; the need to always project a positive image means we are sometimes just being false.

 Today I want to share two stories about two difficult moments I have faced in the past decade.
 One is my experience with cancer in 2007.
 The other is the challenge I faced in my bid for academic tenure in 2006-2008.
 There are morals in both stories that I will give away up front.